webiny/custom-website-context-example/README.md

 - controlling content rendering using `SecurityProvider`
 - accessing React Context from custom page elements

+> TIP: open the commits history, and you'll be able to see each piece of functionality added as individual commit.
+That way you'll better understand what change is related to a particular piece of functionality.

 See the outcome in this short video with commentary (make sure you unmute the video):